kassabry/active_learning_readme/README.md

 The active learning code will default to computing the Tanimoto dissimilarity matrix if you don't already have a dissimilarity matrix, but both the BT clustering and Tanimoto both error out.

 I think there's something wrong with the conda environment, but I need to investigate it more to find out for sure.

+All the indices for the data must start at 0 and count up.
+The indices cannot exceed the len of data.
+So no cutting up data in multiple files.